cwithmichael/devotionals_api_flask/README.md

 MongoDB

-## Note
-We must use an older version of pip due to a bug in the bson module : https://github.com/py-bson/bson/issues/77

 ## Usage
 To run the server, make sure you have a MongoDB instance running locally on port 27017 and please execute the following from the root directory: